Dacleoz/AlgorithmsAndDataStructures/README.md

 The first algorithm **periodNaive** has O(n^2) complessity.
 The second algorithm **periodSMart** has Theta(n) complessit.
 ##### Note
-The commentsare in the code Italian.
+The comments are in the code Italian.